thecurryspice/vms/README.md

 ### Using a separate interface

-The only change that needs to be made when vlcMQTTSync and VLC sessions are running on different devices is giving the correct VLC Host IP and port and making sure the VLC host is configured to listen to it.
+The only change that needs to be made when `vms` and VLC sessions are running on different devices is giving the correct VLC Host IP and port and making sure the VLC host is configured to listen to it.

 ```
 MQTT Broker IP/Server: test.mosquitto.org